-- The average HHs income has increased.

-- households.

-- 100% eligible children enrolled in school without any dropout.

-- cultivation.

-- Tremendous achievement on mother and child health has observed.
+- The average HHs income has increased. - Union parishad treated as the local level responsible and pro-poor institution. - Wage employment for un-employed youth is created enabling sustainable mechanism for the households. - 100% eligible children enrolled in school without any dropout. - Targeted households are now self employed in their various initiatives like goat, poultry, duck rearing, beef fettering, varmi-compost, carchopi works, tailoring and commercially vegetable cultivation. - Tremendous achievement on mother and child health has observed.